 drag

-IMAGE VIA @carlottaandgee/instagram
+IMAGE VIA @sukuhome/instagram

-WORDS BY CAIT EMMA BURKE
+WORDS BY CAIT EMMA BURKE and fashion journal

 As someone who’s struggled with sleep my entire life, I know how much of an impact great bedding can have.
-Scratchy sheets, poorly fitted pillowcases and paper-thin doonas do not a good night’s sleep make.
+Scratchy sheets, poorly-fitted pillowcases and paper-thin doonas do not a good night’s sleep make.

 A few years ago I started really investing in my bedding, and now I have several favourite sets on rotation – there’s breathable bamboo, cuddly linen and organic cotton.
 While I still struggle with sleep from time to time, maximising how comfortable and cute my bed is has certainly helped.